 You can find an outdoor bar cart to suit any design taste, from sleek, minimal styles to classic mid-century modern.
 Some carts are rustic, others retro, and some are whimsical or themed (think Margaritaville).
 Choose an outdoor bar cart that complements your outdoor space.

-That said, if you are looking to mix fancy drinks, you’ll need an outdoor bar cart that can safely hold and display bottles, and you may want to choose a cart that is designed to look like a traditional bar cart.
+That said, if you are looking to become a bartender and mix fancy drinks, you’ll need an outdoor bar cart that can safely hold and display bottles, and you may want to choose a cart that is designed to look like a traditional bar cart.
 If you prefer to use the cart for serve-yourself beverages, a simple design with lots of shelves for holding ice buckets or small kegs may be more your style.

 Make sure you choose a cart specifically designed for the outdoors.
 These bar carts will generally be made of powder-coated steel, stainless steel, or hardwoods like eucalyptus, acacia, or teak.
 Other popular outdoor-safe materials include weather-resistant wicker or rattan, tempered glass, plastic, resin, and polypropene.

 Some high-end outdoor bar carts are designed to be permanently kept outside, perhaps as a modular part of an outdoor kitchen.
 These are generally heavy-duty, although they will still have wheels to allow for repositioning.
 Lower-end bar carts can be left outside, and often are over the summer, but they will last longer if they are stored inside and wheeled out when needed.

 If you have a small patio or plan to use your bar cart on a balcony, you will want to stick to smaller carts.
 No matter what size you choose, make sure you can easily maneuver your cart outside through any doors or passages in your path.
 If you are also using the bar cart to serve food, make sure it’s wide enough to hold several plates or trays.
 Also, consider where you are going to store your cart when it’s not in use, which may affect the size you choose.